TedTschopp/tedt.org/_posts/Homepage/2017-06-01-Random-Board-Game-Night.md

 subtitle-url:
 quote:
 excerpt: 'An application of the Procedural Text Generation system to create a new
-    game for you to play every hour.
+    game for you to play every hour.'

-    '
 source:
 source-url:
 call-to-action: